ozyurtf/cpu-scheduler/README.md

 }
 ```

 When process A leaves the critical region, it sets the turn variable to 1 to allow the process B to enter it's critical region.
 Suppose that process B finishes its critical region quickly.
 After then, the turn variable will be set to 0 and both process A and process B will be in their non critical regions.
-If process A executes it's loop again, enters the critical region, and sets the turn variable as 1, and enters it's non critical region, both process A and B will be in their non critical regions and turn variable will  equal to 1.
+If process A executes it's loop again, enters the critical region, sets the turn variable as 1, and enters it's non critical region, both process A and B will be in their non critical regions and turn variable will be equal to 1.
 At that moment, if process A finishes it's non-critical region and goes back to the top of it's loop, it won't be permitted to enter it's critical region because turn=1.

 That's why, this kind of procedure is not a good solution because it violates the 2nd condition that we defined previously: